ReneKling1306/Masterarbeit/README.txt

     or
     python3 webscraper.py

-5. (Firefox) The script might show an eroor message when executed for the first time.
+5. The script might show an error message when executed for the first time.
 It should however work on the second execution.

 6. The webscraper will download the image from "http://127.0.0.1:5000/about" and save it as "0.jpg" in the "Images" folder

-7. It will then print out the metadata of the images located in "Images" and delete all images without an "Permitted For Training" Licence
+7. It will then print out the metadata of the images located in "Images" and delete all images without an "Permitted For Training" License